adele97/powerlifting-insights/docs/_posts/2024-10-27-age-goodlift-elite.markdown

 ---
 layout: post
+sitemap: true
 title:  "Elite Power<wbr>lifters Peak at Age 30"
 date:   2024-10-27 08:59:23 +0100
 categories: posts
-seo_title: Elite IPF male and female powerlifters reach peak strength at at age 30 according to historical data
+seo_title: "Elite IPF male and female powerlifters reach peak strength at at age 30 according to historical data"
-seo_description: This data analysis uses the openpowerlifting database to find the age at which elite powerlifters reach peak strength.
-This 30 years old for both men and women in all years studied.
+description: "This data analysis uses the openpowerlifting database to find the age at which elite powerlifters reach peak strength.
+This 30 years old for both men and women in all years studied."
 ---

 For this week's analysis, I wanted to see if there was any relationship between a lifter's age and goodlift points.